ondra-novak/sendmailserver/README.md

 # sendmailserver
-Server formats email using a template and sends it to the recepient.
-Controller by REST interface. nginx,PHP, sendmail required
+The server formats email using a template and sends it to the recepient.
+It is controlled through the REST interface.

+nginx,PHP, sendmail required

 #API
 POST /send (send.php) - send e-mail